0xMoonrise/hacking_notes/Test Cases/Path Traversal.md

 Spray and pray
 - In some cases, a combination of attacks or bypasses is needed
-- Don forget there is a couple path that require a change brute force is not the key
+- Mindless brute force is not the key

 **Apache Linux**
 ```